School of Arts and Sciences

 What You'll Learn

-- Deepen your sensitivity of language in all its artistic forms through different class materials.
+- Deepen sensitivity to language in its everyday and artistic forms

 Plan of Study